OttHydromet/node-red-umbparser/README.md

 ### What you need to know ###

 Important to know about UMB, is that it is a "Master-Slave" or "Controller-Device" protocol.
 This means that the bus topoligy featues the connection of different devices but **there can only be one controller**.
-The devices are not allowed to send data on the bus itself.
+The devices are not allowed to send data on the bus themselves.
 Moreover the Controller sends a request to one device or a group of devices (broadcast).
 The according device then has a time slot to respond to this **request** with an according **response**.

 #### Addressing

-Every device on the bus should have an address that is unique for the according hardware infrastructure.
+Every device on the bus should have an address that is unique.

 > **_NOTE:_** The address consist of a device and a group address.
 For more details, please refere to the protocol specification, that is mentioned above.